scipy-conference/scipy_proceedings/README.md

 In addition to the following list, we break up the deadlines in the respective documents for authors and reviewers.

-- April 9th: Authors invited to submit full papers
+- April 10–12: Authors invited to submit full papers
-- May 14th: 1st Draft for Submission
+- May 21: 1st Draft for Submission
-- May 14th – June 25th: Open Review Period
+- May 21–July 2: Open Review Period
-- May 15th: Reviewers Assigned
+- May 22: Reviewers Assigned
-- June 11th: Initial Complete Review
+- June 18: Initial Complete Review
-- June 25th: Final Recommendation and Comprehensive Review
+- July 2: Final Recommendation and Comprehensive Review Deadlines
-- July 2: Final Editorial Decisions for Proceedings Contents
+- July 3: Final Editorial Decisions for Proceedings Contents Deadline
-- July 9: Conference Ready Proceedings Published
+- July 6-9: Time Window for Publishing Conference Ready Proceedings

 ## Instructions for Authors